we have the exhibition to examine

 CHRIS DUGGAN: ‘IN MY MEMORY LOCK’D’

-From 2 July to 2 November 2014, the Globe Exhibition is delighted to present a diverse selection of work by artist and award-winning illustrator Chris Duggan.
+Until 4 January 2015, the Globe Exhibition is delighted to present a diverse selection of work by artist and award-winning illustrator Chris Duggan.
 Seeing every Shakespeare production in the Globe Theatre since 1996, Chris has recorded them – mostly from memory – in his many sketchbooks, and about 200 of his lively and evocative sketches are displayed, alongside ink and watercolour illustrations of some of the distinctive actors in character who have brought alive the Globe's stage in the last 18 years.
 "The Globe's productions reveal Shakespeare like no other theatre and amongst the groundlings there is a very inclusive feeling of being in the action".
 Chris's pictures have appeared in many publications over the years, from Vogue to Punch, where for a time he was the cinema artist; he has worked for the Independent, Telegraph, FT, and for the last ten years has been Business Cartoonist at The Times.
 Admission to this temporary display is included in your ticket to the Globe Exhibition.

 SAM WANAMAKER PLAYHOUSE